paulscherrerinstitute/TPG366/Readme.md

     * PORT        - Asyn port name created previosly (mandatory)
     * CONTROLLER  - Name of the TPG366 (mandatory)
+    * ADDR        - When using addressed mode on RS485 (1-9, default: 1)
     * CH          - Sensor channel number 1...6 (mandatory)
     * SENSOR      - Name of the sensor, (mandatory)
     * PREC        - Precision, defaults to -3 (3 digits exponential)